 Emily Bronte.
 Plotting what to do to that useless hope when she’s uncaged?

 One of America’s great contributions, an Afro-American contribution in large part, is The Blues.
 The Blues reaction to misfortune is almost inevitably to battle that misfortune in some way: to mock it, to hip others to it, to talk back to it and tell it that the speaker knows the score and may even settle that score with it some day.
 Most American Blues aren’t “woe is me, I’ve got it bad, and I’d rather be dead” it’s “I can tell you how much trouble I’ve encountered, but I’m still here.”

 Emily Bronte is mocking too, but she’s mocking hope itself, not the unspecified troubles that have figuratively imprisoned the poem’s speaker.
 Hope is portrayed throughout as an external character, and that character is a pious creep, totally uninterested in easing the pain of the imprisoned speaker.

 Still you have to hand it to Emily Bronte here.
 This is a rather impious poem from a preacher’s kid, even if it’s a character from her imagined world and this is only a momentary lament.
 Perhaps that’s part of what attracted Emily Dickinson to this fellow Emily.
 Dickinson is also a great mocker.

 Does today’s Emily Bronte poem remind you of a well-known Emily Dickinson poem?
 Check back later this week and we’ll try to follow up on that—but until then, here’s today’s audio piece Emily Bronte’s “Hope.”
-The player gadget is below.
+The player gadget is below for some of you, but if your blog reading software doesn’t show it, this highlighted hyperlink will also work.
 Full text of Bronte’s poem for those who would like to read along is here.